-Competencies Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
-Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
-Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
-Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
-Have you obtained the linguistic skills necessary for international information collection and action?
+Name of the degree to be conferred Master of Science Educational purpose To train the human resources who understand various natural phenomena on the earth both in the past and at present, have a broad basic knowledge and a specialized research ability to contribute to the settlement of various issues on a global scale, and have scientific intelligence necessary to overcome such issues in modern society.
+Vision of human resources development A person with both a wide basic knowledge in science and geosciences and excellent expertise.
+A person with an outstanding ability for area work or experiments/data analysis.
+A person with problem-solving skills concerning geoscientific issues.
+A person with foreign language and communication abilities that can be accepted in the society.
+A person who understands the needs of society for geosciences, and has a basic knowledge and an ability to take actions which re immediate assets to firms etc. A person with a high ethical perspective for research activities.
+Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
+2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
+2Can you understand and solve problems from multiple perspectives?
+Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
+2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
+2Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
+2Have you obtained the linguistic skills necessary for international information collection and action?
 6. Knowledge and comprehensive ability: a wide knowledge and comprehensive ability related to science and geoscience.
-If having a wide knowledge related to science and geoscience.
-If understanding the basic principle behind various events related to science and geoscience.
+1If having a wide knowledge related to science and geoscience.
+2If understanding the basic principle behind various events related to science and geoscience.
 7. Planning ability: a planning ability to plan research tasks and carry out a research plan.
-If capable of setting the research tasks related to science and geoscience.
-If capable of drafting and carrying out a research plan related to science and geoscience.
+1If capable of setting the research tasks related to science and geoscience.
+2If capable of drafting and carrying out a research plan related to science and geoscience.
 8. Problem-solving ability: an ability to tackle various issues and solve problems by understanding the basic principle behind it.
-If capable of recognizing various problems related to science and geoscience.
-If capable of solving various problems related to science and geoscience.

-- 9. Expressiveness: an ability to express themselves based on basic foreign language skills and communication skills. - 1 If having basic foreign language skills. - 2 If having communication skills to enable students to express the research outcomes relating to sciences and geoscience by themselves. - 10.
-Creativity: an ability to tackle various issues and apply the results obtained from the research. - 1 If capable of tackling various issues related to science and geoscience and achieving research outcomes. - 2 If having creativity to apply the research outcomes related to science and geoscience.
+1If capable of recognizing various problems related to science and geoscience.
+2If capable of solving various problems related to science and geoscience.
+9. Expressiveness: an ability to express themselves based on basic foreign language skills and communication skills.
+1 If having basic foreign language skills.
+2 If having communication skills to enable students to express the research outcomes relating to sciences and geoscience by themselves.
+10. Creativity: an ability to tackle various issues and apply the results obtained from the research.
+1If capable of tackling various issues related to science and geoscience and achieving research outcomes.
+2If having creativity to apply the research outcomes related to science and geoscience.